Viewpoints on Financial Planning

 2. What are the income tax deduction limits applicable to gifts to charity?

 Gifts to, or for the use of, qualified charitable deductions are deductible.
-The actual amount deductible in any given year is limited to a percentage of AGI dependent upon the type of organization (see above) and type of property given (see below) and is subject to a five-year carry forward of any excess.
+The actual amount deductible in any given year is limited to a percentage of AGI dependent upon the type of organization (see above) and type of property given (see below) and is subject to a 5 year carry–forward of any excess.
 The charitable income tax deduction is taken on Schedule A (Form 1040) with the tax benefit realized measured by the taxpayer’s marginal (highest) income tax bracket.

-Contributions of cash, ordinary income property, and capital gain property held short-term (one year or less) are deductible up to 50% of one’s AGI for the year if made to a 50% charity.
-Similar contributions to a 30% charity would be limited to 30% of AGI.
-In either case, the unused contribution is subject to a five-year carry forward.
+Annual deductions for contributions of cash, ordinary income property, and capital gain property held short–term (1 year or less) are limited to 50% of one’s AGI for the year if made to a “50%” charity.
+Similar contributions to a “30%” charity would be limited to 30% of AGI.
+In either case, the unused contribution is subject to a 5 year carry–forward.

-Contributions of property that would have resulted in a long-term capital gain are limited to 30% of AGI if given to a 50% organization or 20% if given to a 30% organization.Example: Jill’s AGI is equal to $200,000.
+Contributions of property that would have resulted in a long–term capital gain are deductable at their fair market value.
+Annual deductions are limited to 30% of AGI if given to a "50%" organization or 20% if given to a "30%" organization.Example: Jill’s AGI is equal to $200,000.
 She donates a stock that she has held for many years with a market value of $100,000 and a cost basis of $10,000 to a 50% organization—her only charitable contribution for the year.
-She would be able to deduct only $60,000 of the contribution amount this year (30% of $200,000 AGI) and carry forward the remaining $40,000 for up to five years.
+She would be able to deduct only $60,000 of the contribution amount this year (30% of $200,000 AGI) and carry forward the remaining $40,000 for up to 5 years.

 3. Does it make sense to gift a capital asset with a loss?